BoZhangCS/BoZhangCS.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Bo Zhang is now a second-year Ph.D. student at the School of Computer Science, Northwestern Polytechnical University, supervised by [Prof. Helei CUI](https://harrycui.github.io/).
+Bo Zhang is now a second-year Ph.D. student at the School of Computer Science, Northwestern Polytechnical University, supervised by [**Prof. Helei CUI**](https://harrycui.github.io/).
 His research interests include **privacy computing and system security**.
 He also worked on **decentralized cloud storage and encrypted data deduplication**.
 He has published papers in top-tier conferences such as **USENIX Security and IEEE INFOCOM** and flagship transactions such as **IEEE TDSC and IEEE JISA**.